-Membership in Cub Scout Pack 620 is open to all youth of the parish in Grades 1 through 5.
-The objectives of the group are citizenship training, character development and personal fitness.
-For more information, email Kevin Lloyd at [email protected].
+Membership in Cub Scout Pack 620 is open to all youth of the parish in Grades K through 5.
+The objectives of the group are: citizenship training, character development and personal fitness.
+For more information, contact Kevin Lloyd at [email protected].

 The parish offers donuts after Mass periodically throughout the year.
-This is a great opportunity to meet new parishioners and catch up with friends.
-Watch the weekly Bulletin and parish website for upcoming Donut Sunday dates.
+This is a great opportunity to find out about different ways to get involved at Gesu, meet new parishioners, and catch up with friends.
+Look in the weekly bulletin and parish website for upcoming Donut Sunday dates.
 Contact Jenny Lambert or Mary Beth Soeder if you’d like to help.

 EARLY CHILDHOOD PROGRAMS (HAPPY TOGETHER & TOPS)

 Happy Together is a parent/child class for children, ages 16-30 months, which utilizes a playgroup setting and meets for one hour on Monday mornings.
 TOPS (Time Out for Parents) is a drop-off class for two and three-year-old children (pre-school).
 We run this class from 8:45-11:15 am Tuesday through Friday.